In This Article

 Growing new plants from pothos cuttings couldn’t be simpler.
-All you need is a cutting with one to two nodes—the little nubs that protrude from the stem opposite each leaf—or a growth tip with a node, and a small pot of soil or a glass of water.
+All you need is a cutting with one to two nodes—the little nubs that protrude from the stem opposite each leaf—or a growth tip with a node as well as a small pot of soil or a glass of water.

 Step 1: Using a clean, sharp knife or pruning shears, remove a six-inch length of healthy stem from the mother plant.
 Choose a section of stem with at least four leaves and two nodes.
 Remove the leaf closest to the bottom of the cutting.

 Step 2: Place your cutting in a vase, glass, or jar of water.
-Place the glass in a place with bright but indirect light.
+Place the container in a place with bright but indirect light.
 Soon, you’ll see roots growing from the leaf nodes.

-Step 3: Around four weeks after roots emerge, you can pot your cuttings in a lightly moist potting mix and care for them as usual—but since pothos plants tend to do best in the medium in which they were rooted, your plant may flourish more easily if you keep it in water.
+Step 3: About four weeks after roots emerge, you can pot your cuttings in a lightly moist potting mix and care for them as usual.
+But since pothos plants tend to do best in the medium in which they were rooted, your plant may flourish more easily if you keep it in water.
 At this point, you can move your pothos to a larger or more decorative vessel.

 Step 1: Using a clean, sharp knife or pruning shears, remove a six-inch length of healthy stem from the mother plant.
 Choose a section of stem with at least four leaves and nodes.
 Remove the leaf closest to the bottom of the cutting.

-Step 2: Dip the cut end of the stem in rooting hormone, then pot your cutting in a 50-50 mix of peat and sand or perlite, making sure that the first set of nodes are below the soil.
+Step 2: Dip the cut end of the stem in rooting hormone, and then pot your cutting in a 50/50 mix of peat and sand or perlite, making sure that the first set of nodes is below the soil.
 Place the pot in a place with plenty of bright but not direct light, and keep the soil moist.

 Common Growing Problems

-Pothos plant leaves can turn yellow, brown, and/or dry if they're grown in too little light.
-One of the most common problems, however, is that they don't like to sit in water.
-Sitting in soil that isn't well-drained can cause their roots to rot.
+Pothos plant leaves can turn yellow, brown, and/or dry if they’re grown in too little light.
+One of the most common problems, however, is that they don’t like to sit in water.
+Poorly drained soil can cause its roots to rot.